Over 1,500 Successful Interventions

 The Benefits of an Alcohol Intervention for Family Members

-The benefits of an alcohol intervention for family members are many.
+There are many benefits of an alcohol intervention for family members.
 They get to release the frustration and anxiety they have been carrying with them for so long.
-It also gives them a chance to come to terms with the fact that they are not responsible for the decisions made by the person in the grips of alcohol addiction.
-Closure is not easy to come by when you are watching a loved one fight an addiction they don’t realize they have.
+It also allows them to accept they are not responsible for the decisions made by the person in the grips of alcohol addiction.
+Closure is not easy when you are watching a loved one fight a mental illness they don’t realize they have.

-By participating in an alcohol abuse intervention, family members are able to clear the air.
-They can speak their mind without fear of guilt or retaliation.
-They leave the intervention knowing they have done everything within their power to assist their loved ones in making the right decision.
-Family members must realize going into the intervention that it is not up to them to make the decision for their family.
-The final choice is up to the person the intervention is being held for.
-You can’t make the decision for them.
-The only thing you can do is make a convincing argument for a healthier, happier, life of sobriety.
+By participating in an alcohol abuse intervention, family members can clear the air.
+They can remain calm and speak their mind without fear of guilt or retaliation.
+They leave a successful intervention knowing they have done everything within their power to positively realign their loved one’s life.
+Family members must realize going into the intervention process that it is not up to them to decide between seeking treatment.
+The final choice is up to the person battling substance abuse.
+You can’t decide for them.
+The only thing you can do is make a convincing argument for a healthier, happier life after addiction treatment.

-On the other hand, those who look at the outcome of the intervention in a positive light will be able to see a brighter future with their spouse fully present in their lives.
-Their children will have the parent they deserve instead of one who is only present in a detached way.
+On the other hand, those who look at the outcome of the alcohol intervention in a positive light will be able to see a brighter future with their loved one’s life fully changed for the better.
+Their children will have the parent they deserve instead of a detached parent.

-Spouses who encourage and support the intervention are able to look forward to rebuilding the parts of their relationship that may have been damaged during the time their spouse was addicted to alcohol.
+Spouses who encourage and support the intervention process can look forward to rebuilding the parts of their relationship that may have been damaged during the time their spouse struggled with substance abuse.

-While some spouses may feed off of one anothers’ unhealthy behaviors, it only takes one to break the cycle so the healing process can begin.
+While some families may feed off of one anothers’ unhealthy behaviors, it only takes one person standing up to break the cycle and overcome addiction.

 Benefits of an Intervention for The Alcoholic